DefinitionBy Mayo Clinic Staff

 Grand mal seizure is caused by abnormal electrical activity throughout the brain.
-In some cases, this type of seizure is triggered by other health problems, such as extremely low blood sugar or a stroke.
-However, most of the time grand mal seizure is caused by epilepsy.
+Most of the time grand mal seizure is caused by epilepsy.
+In some cases, however, this type of seizure is triggered by other health problems, such as extremely low blood sugar, high fever or a stroke.

 Many people who have a grand mal seizure will never have another one.
-However, some people need daily anti-seizure medications to control grand mal seizure.
+However, some people need daily anti-seizure medications to control and prevent future grand mal seizure.